Varacin

 Varacin is a bicyclic organosulfur compound originally found in marine Ascidiacea from the Polycitor genus.
+It contains an unusual pentathiepine (RC=CRS5) ring.

+Bioactivity

-It contains an unusual pentathiepin ring which reacts with DNA, and varacin and synthetic analogues have been investigated for their antimicrobial and antitumour properties.
+The compound reacts with DNA.
+Synthetic analogues have been investigated for their antimicrobial and antitumour properties.
 Because of its potent biological activity and unusual and challenging ring system, it has been a popular target of efforts toward its total synthesis.

+Varacin and a few related polysulfane natural products potentially exhibit planar chirality.